 A:After you set up your Poker Club, you will receive a Club ID number and other details, including the Club invitation code you created.
 To invite friends to join your club, just give them the Club ID number with the Club invitation code and send them to the PokerStars website to get the free software.
 Tell your friends to download the software, register a player account, then click the Home Games tab in the main lobby and look for the green ‘Join a Poker Club’ button.

 A:Your Poker Club can have up to 100 members.
 If your club needs to grow beyond that, please contact firstname.lastname@example.org to ask to have the limit increased.

 A:You have to be invited by a Club Manager or existing member of a club, who will send you the Club ID and Club invitation code.
 If you don’t have it already, download the free PokerStars software.
 In the main game lobby, click on the ‘Home Games’ tab to open the Home Games lobby.
 Next, click on the green ‘Join a Poker Club’ button.
 Enter the Club ID and Club invitation code.
 Also be sure to put your name and perhaps a comment (e.g. “Bob J – Michael’s roommate”) in the ‘Your Name’ field.
 That’s the only way the Club Manager can identify you.
 Check the box indicating that you agree to the terms, and click ‘Apply’.
 When the Club Manager accepts your application, you’ll receive an email welcoming you to the club.

-A:You can create up to three Clubs and join up to 10 Clubs.
+A:You can create up to two Clubs and join up to 10 Clubs.